 Though much of our current situation is outside of our direct control, there are ways to deal with stressors and manage anxiety and depression in healthy ways.
 Proper exercise, uninterrupted sleep, mindfulness practices and nourishing diets can help people cultivate more resiliency.
 With that in mind, here are five super foods that can contribute to your wellbeing during these stressful times.

 Studies show that oxidative stress, a side effect of living in an oxygen rich atmosphere, can cause damage to the nervous system and is linked to increased high-anxiety behavior.
 Though we can’t avoid exposure to this stress, we can downplay their effects by consuming antioxidant rich foods.
 Blueberries, as well as açai berries, contain plentiful amounts of antioxidant vitamins and polyphenols.
-Incorporating these fruits into your diet is a great way to complement any supplements for anxiety.
+Incorporating these fruits into your diet is a great way to complement any supplements for anxiety (plus, blueberries are among the top foods to eat for heart health).

 3.)
 Probiotic-Rich Food